KQM-git/TCL/docs/evidence/combat-mechanics/damage/shields.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_848458542024622090_849942582167470090_transcript-shield-and-iframe-interactions.html)
 [Update](https://tickets.deeznuts.moe/transcripts/update-for-shield-and-i-frame-interaction)

-**Finding:** Gaining I-frames by dashing through enemy attacks will allow both your unit and their shield to take no damage, but using an Elemental Burst to gain I-frames will only make your unit took no damage, while their shield will still take damage.
+**Finding:** Gaining i-frames by dashing through enemy attacks will allow both your unit and their shield to take no damage, but using an Elemental Burst to gain i-frames will only make your unit took no damage, while their shield will still take damage.
 As of version 3.2, shield would not take any damage if character is in i-frame.

 **Evidence:**
 [Original](https://www.youtube.com/watch?v=JoPfS5cqSJs)
 [Update](https://www.youtube.com/watch?v=kMTfINpMXwc)

-**Significance:** better knowledge of how to preserve shields and how shields interact with I-frames.
+**Significance:** better knowledge of how to preserve shields and how shields interact with i-frames.

 ## Damage Reduction Applies Before Shields Are Calculated